Frequently Asked Questions – STARTALK Portuguese Student Camp

 Parents are expected to prepare lunches for their children.

-Children will not be given a formal grade at the end of the summer camp.
-However, we will provide you with a clear assessment of your child’s progress from the start to the end of the summer camp.
-Our instructors are trained to provide on-going assessment of children’s progress in a variety of ways.
-At the very end of the program, children will take part in an engaging activity that will assess their ability to communicate in the language independently outside the classroom.
+Students will not be given a formal grade at the end of the summer camp.
+However, we will provide each student with a clear assessment of progress from the start to the end of the summer camp.
+Our instructors are trained to provide on-going assessment of student's progress in a variety of ways.
+At the very end of the program, students will take part in an engaging activity that will assess their ability to communicate in the language independently outside the classroom.
 They will also take part in an informal interview that will mimic the Student Oral Proficiency Assessment [http://www.cal.org/ela/sopaellopa/] Self-assessment and peer assessment will be an integral part of the program so that children can learn to take responsibility for their own learning.

 Yes.
-All children will be awarded a certificate of completion at the graduation ceremony on Friday, 11th August 2017.
+All students will be awarded a certificate of completion at the graduation ceremony on Friday, August 2, 2019.

 We expect you to be an enthusiastic partner in your child’s learning, show an ongoing interest in their newly acquired skills and knowledge, answer their questions, and be an active companion on their learning journey.
 If you are a heritage parent, we expect you to talk and share with your child your knowledge of and pride in your culture.
 Also, please free your calendars on the afternoon of Friday, 11th August, for your child’s graduation ceremony.